 Try to vary perch sizes.
 The best ones are thin branches, trimmed and inserted horizontally across the cage bars – simple, and free!
 They should not be more than half an inch in diameter (although in a larger cage you can have any thickness, as long as you include ones between a quarter and half an inch diameter).

-It is best to avoid a smooth, rounded perch.
-Give the budgie’s feet something interesting to play on – one made from twisted twigs is a good option, or simply a customised stick.
+Rough texture is good, so avoid fitting the cage with nothing but smooth, rounded perches.
+A perch of twisted twigs is a good option, or a simple non-toxic stick.
 The bird will love chewing at the wood, and the rough surface is good for gripping.
-Pet shops stock plastic perches in interesting shapes, which are certainly better than plain, rounded wooden ones; but the rough-and-ready stick is still the best bet.
+Plastic perches in interesting shapes are fine too.

-Over time a twig-perch will need to be replaced (usually because the budgie has chewed his way through it).
-When you introduce a new one, don’t be surprised if your birds seem a little wary at first.
-It’s a great budgie irony that they like things to be changed around a bit, but often take time getting used to the change.
+The twig-perch will eventually need replacing (usually because the parakeet has chewed through it).
+The birds may be a little wary of a new perch at first – although parakeets like things to be changed around for variety, they often take time getting used to the change!